-Stanford Hospital & Clinics is world-renowned for advanced patient care, particularly for the treatment of cancer.
-It is recognized by U.S. News & World Report as one of “America’s Best Hospitals” and currently ranked #17th in the U.S. Stanford Hospital & Clinics has a close relationship with both the Stanford University School of Medicine and Lucile Packard Children’s Hospital, an adjacent pediatric teaching hospital providing general acute and tertiary care.
+Stanford Hospital & Clinics (SHC)is world-renowned for advanced patient care, particularly for the treatment of cancer.
+It is recognized by U.S. News & World Report as one of “America’s Best Hospitals” and currently ranked #10th in the U.S for cancer.
+SHC is also a National Cancer Institute (NCI) Designated Cancer Center.
+Stanford Hospital & Clinics has a close relationship with both the Stanford University School of Medicine and Lucile Packard Children’s Hospital, an adjacent pediatric teaching hospital providing general acute and tertiary care.
 The hospital is located on the Stanford University campus in Palo Alto, California; it is about 20 miles north of San Jose and about 40 miles south of San Francisco.

 Clinical pharmacists at Stanford Hospital & Clinics cover all acute patient care areas and select ambulatory care clinics.